StudioEtrange/tango/doc/services.md

     ./tango info <service>
     ```

-* A service is manageable with these commands ONLY if a matching module was attached to the current tango context (simple way, see [Modules](#modules) below) OR if the service was manually defined as a default service inside a dedicated application docker-compose yml file and enabled (advanced way, see [Services creation](#services-creation)).
+* A service is manageable with these commands ONLY if a matching module was attached to the current tango context (simple way, see [Modules](#modules) below) OR if the service was manually defined as a default service inside a dedicated context docker-compose yml file and enabled (advanced way, see [Services creation](#services-creation)).

 * A service managed by tango will automaticly have an HTTPS route setted with this format : `https://<SERVICE_SUBDOMAIN>.<TANGO_DOMAIN>:<PORT>`
     * By default `SERVICE_SUBDOMAIN` is the service name